 ‘I think so.’
 He sighed.
 ‘It certainly won’t be the same.
 I’ve firewhiskey and Roger Davies to thank for that.
 And the two of us, of course, though mostly me.’

 ‘More her.’
 Fleur’s eyes didn’t leave the ceiling.
-‘She had every right to be angry with me, but it was obvious you’d no idea what was going on.
-Perhaps it’s for the best it’s over, but if it’s not, well, the more it hurts to win, the more satisfying it is.’
+‘She had every right to be angry with me, but it was obvious that you had no idea what was going on.
+Perhaps it is for the best it is over, but if it is not, well, the more it hurts to win, the more satisfying it is.’

 ‘Shall we go?’
 Fleur asked.
 ‘This tower smells worse than I remembered.’